kc8goq/iSpindel/docs/README_en.md

 > Update 23.11.16: Circuit diagram and firmware

-> The ```iSpindel``` is currently under active development, please see [this Hobbybrauer.de Thread](http://hobbybrauer.de/forum/viewtopic.php?f=7&t=11235)(German).
+> The ```iSpindle``` is currently under active development, please see [this Hobbybrauer.de Thread](http://hobbybrauer.de/forum/viewtopic.php?f=7&t=11235)(German).
 Assistance is welcome and supplements should be submitted by pull request.
 Many thanks to all who provide support on the basis of basic development work or to find suitable hardware.

 ![iSpindle in clean water](floating.jpg)
 ![Dashboard](Dashboard.jpg)